Posts tagged #writing

 — Basketball great Teresa Weatherspoon on what she brought from her start as a player in the inaugural season of the WNBA to coaching today.

 Lately I’ve noticed a clear and consistent pulse of an old feeling I haven’t had for a long time: I want to share more of how I think, what I learn, and what I like online.
 That is, I want to give it back.
 But not on cookie-cutter content platforms where we’ve all signed up to work a data entry job feeding an LLM.
-On my own webpages, on my own domain names, with my own code.
+On my own webpages, on my own domain name, with my own code.
 Let’s do this.